The Benefits Of Training With Water For Athletes

 Once I was introduced to the underwater treadmill, I was not only able to log a bunch of my weekly miles in the pool and reduce the wear and tear on my legs, but I also began running a large percentage of my interval workouts in the pool as well.
 The recovery time after these workouts was almost zero, and the resistance of the water was improving both my endurance and strength.

 – Nick Berra, Masters Runner

-As the New Year is upon us, fitness goals abound.
 As a clinician that may have the opportunity to coach individuals to reach their goals, remember to look to water for an advantage.
 Fitness programs are unlimited in the water.
 Most anything that can be done on land can be done in the water.
 With an underwater treadmill, interval training can easily be accomplished using different speeds, resistance and times.